Tafloninno/Leaderboard/README.md

 ## 📖 Leaderboard <a name="about-project"></a>

-This is a  website that allows add scores and see scores
+This is a  website that allows to add scores and see scores

 ## 🛠 Built With  VSCode  <a name="Built With VSCode"></a>